strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

 ## A word about Nx

 Nx is a thin layer on top of the [Angular](https://angular.io) CLI that helps us with structuring large applications in the form of monorepos.
 A monorepo contains only one [Nx workspace](https://nrwl.io/nx/guide-nx-workspace) that can contain multiple apps and multiple libs (we will refer to apps and libs as Nx projects).
 An app is a deployable unit and a lib is meant to contain the actual logic that can be shared across the workspace.
-Nx is actively being developed and updated along with Angular by the amazing people of [nrwl](https://nrwl.io/).
+Nx is actively being developed and updated along with Angular by the amazing people of [Nrwl](https://nrwl.io/).

-Nx focusses on managing **big Angular applications** that have a lot of shared functionality.
+Nx is especially valuable when managing **big Angular applications** that have a lot of shared functionality, but even in smaller projects it can help organize your approach.

 At StrongBrew we are using this technology for a bunch of our clients and even though Nx is already pretty opinionated, I decided to write down some best practices and guidelines that I try to take in consideration.